-- River Ness – Faith Hope & Charity statues by Ness Bank Church, and Inverness Cathedral on opposite side of the river
+- River Ness – Faith Hope & Charity statues by Ness Bank Church, and Inverness Cathedral on the opposite side of the river

 - Bridges – Ness Bridge, Infirmary Bridge and other pedestrian suspension bridges